Are You Teaching Your Parrot to Bite?

 Humans who do not understand their parrot's body language

-Humans who do not know how to read avian body language for signals parrot is about to bite
+Humans who do not know how to identify avian body language that indicates a bite is imminent

 Humans whose pride prevents them from addressing issues that trigger biting